 Tax benefits

-A cash ISA enables you to earn interest on your savings without worrying about being liable for any tax on this money.
-If you hold a money market fund outside an ISA, you may be liable for tax on your returns.
-However, it is possible to hold a money market fund in a stocks and shares ISA, and any returns you make will be tax-free.
+A cash ISA or a money market fund held in a stocks and shares ISA enables you to earn returns on your savings without worrying about being liable for any tax on this money.
+If you hold cash savings or a money market fund outside an ISA, you may be liable for tax on your returns.
 Read more about stocks and shares ISAs in our article How do stocks and shares ISAs work?

 Alternatively, you can invest in a money market fund through a SIPP (Self-Invested Personal Pension), which comes with its own tax advantages.
 You can learn more in our article Everything you need to know about SIPPs.